-Welcome to the homepage for the philosophy department’s Philosophy Mentor Program.
-We are excited for this upcoming 2020-2021 school year.
-We hope to provide a space for solace, friendship, community, and learning in which everyone feels safe and respected.
+Welcome to the homepage for the Temple Philosophy Department’s Philosophy Mentor Program.
+We are excited for this upcoming2021-2022 school year!
+We hope to provide a space for solace, friendship, community, and learning in which everyone feels safe, respected, and intellectually encouraged.

 The Philosophy Mentor Program is a graduate student-led initiative focused on increasing engagement with philosophy and community within the philosophy department at Temple.
 Founded in 2015, the program has hosted dozens of graduate student mentors and hundreds of undergraduate volunteers.
 Since its inception as a small student collective, the Philosophy Mentor Program has grown into a central program within the department that serves the community in a broad number of ways.